-I am Professor Emeritus at Johannes Gutenberg University in Mainz and a member of the German National Academy Leopoldina.
-I have worked mainly in philosophy of mind, cognitive science, and applied ethics.
+Thomas Metzinger is a Professor Emeritus at Johannes Gutenberg University in Mainz and a member of the German National Academy Leopoldina.
+He has worked mainly in philosophy of mind, cognitive science, and applied ethics.

 (2018) The Festschrift for my 60th birthday: 55 authors, 28 contributions, all completely open access.